dogwaffles/blackjackProject/README.md

     *Please note that while blackjack is not the most moral of pursuits, it can be an enjoyable diversion that is winnable with skill and presence.
 I understand that any gambling game can be problematic, so

     if you feel that you have a problem - please reach out. there is help out there.

-MAY 31 -
--Developed a class for card, with a function to display string data indicating suit (ascii graphic) and card face.
-It's unfinished, but debugged and cleaned up.
-I still havve to add a dictionary-type object with the card names and values, as well as a way to produce a full deck as an array.\
--I also installed VS Code and got git pushes working from console.